burakbayramli/kod/nomadicterrain/README.md

 The ROI file above can be searched by keyword.
 Any matching point or region will be listed, once clicked, is shown as either a list of points or single point.
 I included some camping locations as points in the file, also some region based national parks.
-But region the user can put anything in this file, for example the Berlin Wall / dividing line between East and West?
+But the user can put anything in this file, for example the Berlin Wall / dividing line between East and West?
 Put them here!

 ## Elevation